 Graduates of this program will be qualified to seek employment in a variety of business settings that require support and leadership in managing talent in an organization.
 From larger human resources departments or firms to smaller entrepreneurial ventures, graduates of this program will possess the skills to be effective team members.

 The National Occupational Classification (NOC) is the nationally accepted reference on occupations in Canada.
 It organizes over 40,000 job titles into 500 occupational group descriptions.
 It is used daily by thousands of people to compile, analyze and communicate information about occupations, and to understand the jobs found throughout Canada’s labour market.
 This program provides skills training that falls within the duties described in the following: NOC 1223.

 - Grade 12 or equivalent with credits at or above the general level

-- Confirmation of successful completion of a human resource management course and an organizational behaviour course from an accredited community college or university.
+- Confirmation of successful completion of a Human Resource Management course and an Organizational Behaviour course from an accredited community college or university prior to September.

 - Resumé including work and volunteer experience with applicable dates, membership in groups, associations or athletics, awards and distinctions, and any other information about yourself relevant to the program

 Feeling like you’re not quite ready for college?
 Check out the Open Academic Studies program.

 Interested in taking a credit course but don’t want to register for an entire program?
 Credit courses provide credit toward a diploma or certificate program.
 Holland College has a variety of options for studying part time during the day, or, in some instances, in the evening or on the weekend.

 If you have any questions concerning the Human Resource Management program, contact: